What You Can Do

 Have you ever felt like you want to do something about a problem but don’t even know where to start?
 Well, so have we, and now we’re here to help you figure that out!

-There are a lot of amazing organizations out there that can help you get active.
+There are so many amazing organizations out there that can help you get active.
+These are some of our favorites that we recommend for you to start checking out.

 There are so many outstanding organizations doing important work to make a difference in our world.
 Below is a list of those we recommend for our campers, or anyone who wants to get involved with a particular cause, to get involved with.